 Software development is a team sport, so we’re not going to make you do it by yourself.
 There are exercises for solo and pair programming, as well as group projects.
 You’ll have access to your instructors and meet with your study group weekly.
-Our alumni are also available 2 days a week for help outside of class.
 You’ll gain both the technical knowledge as well as the soft skills you need to work as a developer.

 Our career development program is woven into our curriculum and evolves based on student and employer feedback.
 Here is some of what our career development program includes: